 First of all, as Revive Adserver requires a complete LAMP Stack to work, we'll gonna install it.
-LAMP Stack is the combination of Apache Web Server, MySQL/MariaDB Database Server and PHP modules.
-To run Revive properly, we'll need to install some PHP modules like apc, zlib, xml, pcre, mysql and mbstring.
-To setup LAMP Stack, we'll need to run the following command with respect to the distribution of linux we are currently running.
+LAMP Stack is the combination of Apache Web Server, MySQL or MariaDB Database Server and PHP modules.
+To run Revive properly, we'll need to install some PHP modules like apc, zlib, xml, pcre and mbstring.
+To install LAMP Stack, we'll need to run the following command with respect to the distribution of linux we are currently running.

 # apt-get install apache2 mariadb-server php5 php5-gd php5-mysql php5-curl php-apc zlibc zlib1g zlib1g-dev libpcre3 libpcre3-dev libapache2-mod-php5 zip

 # yum install httpd mariadb php php-gd php-mysql php-curl php-mbstring php-xml php-apc zlibc zlib1g zlib1g-dev libpcre3 libpcre3-dev zip

 2. Starting Apache and MariaDB server

 We’ll now start our newly installed Apache web server and MariaDB database server in our linux machine.
 To do so, we'll need to execute the following commands.

 Ubuntu 15.04 is shipped with Systemd as its default init system, so we'll need to execute the following commands to start apache and mariadb daemons.

 # systemctl start apache2 mysql